Please note: This website is optimized for Internet Explorer 9 or higher. Please consider downloading the latest version, or using Chrome or Firefox.

 Authorization to receive confidential property information

-The use of the Authorization to Receive Confidential Property Information Form and the rules relating to the release of confidential property information to persons other than property owners are detailed below.
+Pursuant to section 16(4) of the Assessment Act, BC Assessment is permitted to release confidential property information to persons other than property owners in specific circumstances.
+The rules around disclosure are detailed below.

 When is the Authorization to Receive Confidential Property Information Form required?